Manaslu Circuit Trek

 • Max.
 Altitude: 5135m

-• Best Season: March-May and Sep-Nov
+• Best Season: March-May and September-December

 • Foot Print:Carbon Neutralleaf

+The Manaslu Circuit Trek is a transcendent trekking journey into Nepal's heartlands, a less-travelled trail that promises a unique and awe-inspiring adventure.
 Unlike its more famous counterparts, this trek encapsulates the raw essence of the Himalayas, offering a unique blend of natural grandeur, cultural immersion, and remote solitude.
 With each step along its winding paths, you'll unearth hidden valleys, encounter ancient traditions, and connect with the majestic Manaslu mountain.

-You will trek to Manaslu Base Camp and go even higher to Larke Pass with its glaciers and moraines.
+On the Manaslu Circuit Trek, you will trek to Manaslu Base Camp and go even higher to Larke Pass with its glaciers and moraines.
 Of course, the magnificent views of Mt.
 Manaslu and other infamous peaks always accompany the rugged trail.

 On this trek, you will hike through valleys, cross river bridges, and pass Mani walls and Chhortens.
 Additionally, you will leave footprints on one of the most challenging trekking routes in the world.